-The TMC2160 driver chip is an intelligent power component interfacing between a motion controller and a high-power stepper motor.
-It uses stealthChop, dcStep, coolStep, and stallGuard2 automatically to optimize every motor movement.
-The TMC2160 ideally extends the TMC2100 and TMC2130 family to higher voltages and higher motor currents.
+The TMC5160 motion controller and driver chip is an intelligent power component interfacing between CPU and a high power stepper motor.
+All stepper motor logic is completely within the TMC5160.
+No software is required to control the motor - just provide target positions.
+The TMC5160 offers a number of unique enhancements which are enabled by the system-on-chip integration of driver and controller.
+The SixPoint ramp generator of the TMC5160 uses StealthChop, DcStep, CoolStep, and StallGuard2 automatically to optimize every motor movement.
+The TMC5160 ideally extends the TMC2100, TMC2130 and TMC5130 family to higher voltages and higher motor currents.

-THE TMC2160 OFFERS TWO BASIC MODES OF OPERATION:
+THE TMC5160 OFFERS THREE BASIC MODES OF OPERATION: